abamrz/aleja-ar/README.md

 ## Overview

 ### What's a AlejaAR?
-AlejaAR is an Android system application available on API levels 21 (Lollipop)+.
+AlejaAR is an Android application available on API levels 21 (Lollipop)+.
 It provides navigation service inside the office buildings using Augmented Reality in mobile camera.

 Please consider and follow the guidelines below to get to know an application better.